elastic/elasticsearch-php/README.md

     $client = new Elasticsearch\Client();
 ```
 You can find out more on how to install Composer, configure autoloading, and other best-practices for defining dependencies at [getcomposer.org](http://getcomposer.org).

+You'll notice that the installation command specified `--no-dev`.
+This prevents Composer from installing the various testing and development dependencies.
+For average users, there is no need to install the test suite (which also includes the complete source code of Elasticsearch).
+If you wish to contribute to development, just omit the `--no-dev` flag to be able to run tests.

 Index a document
 -----